google/physical-web/firmware/OpenBeacon/README.md

 To demonstrate usage of the included 3D acceleration sensor the included hello world example transmits the URL only while the beacon is facing forward.

-Get the [hardware design](http://get.openbeacon.org/device.html) and [development environment](http://get.openbeacon.org/source/) for creating your own beacons.
+Get the nRF51822 based [hardware design](http://get.openbeacon.org/device.html) and [development environment](http://get.openbeacon.org/source/) for creating your own beacons.

 You can find the main loop in [firmware/nRF51/tag-physical-web/entry.c](https://github.com/meriac/openbeacon-ng/blob/master/firmware/nRF51/tag-physical-web/entry.c).